 This should be your opening paragraph and is an opportunity to highlight relevant qualifications or achievements in your career, as well as mentioning your aspirations for the future.

-Top tip for writing your resume from James Rycroft in our Stockton-on-Tees office
+Top tip for writing your resume from Andy Skyrme in our Stockton-on-Tees office

 “Make sure you include a short and punchy profile or summary.
 This an opportunity to sell yourself and inject some personality into your resume to set yourself apart from other candidates.
 At the end of a day a company is hiring you not a piece of paper.”